-“As autumn sets in, fire pits provide a functional and stylish way to warm your outdoor spaces and keep them suitable for entertaining and relaxation alike” says Matt.
+“When temperatures drop, fire pits provide a functional and stylish way to warm your outdoor spaces and keep them suitable for entertaining and relaxation alike” says Matt.
 You can sit by the fire and chat with friends and family, cook food – and they’re great for disposing of branches that may have fallen from your trees.”

 “The warmth and light generated by the pit means you can continue to make use of all your beautiful outdoor furniture pieces in autumn,” Matt says.
 “They’re a great addition to a backyard, deck or patio and they’re far superior in ambience to portable heaters and lights,” he adds.